-Your financial support ensures that individuals facing critical legal challenges receive the assistance they need.
-Every gift helps empower organizations across South Carolina to provide life-changing services—from helping families secure housing, to advocating for victims of domestic violence, to educating communities about their legal rights.
+Through the SC Bar Foundation, your financial support helps ensure that individuals facing critical legal challenges receive the assistance they need.
+Every gift supports a network of dedicated grantee organizations across South Carolina that deliver life-changing services—from helping families secure stable housing, to advocating for survivors of domestic violence, to educating communities about their legal rights.
 By contributing to the SC Bar Foundation, you are directly investing in access to justice, strengthening communities, and creating lasting impact for those who need it most.

 - 15 years of wrongful incarceration ended when the NC Center on Actual Innocence obtained exoneration of a South Carolina man.